ywu1741/miniursi/HopperInstructions.md

 ### 8: Use DeepLabCut
 To use DeepLabCut, make sure you are in the correct directory and start an interactive session on the gpu in Hopper as specified in (7).
 Once you are in the session, enter the following command:
 <code>$ conda activate DLC-GPU</code>
+Then, change directory to the DLC docker folder:
+<code>$ cd $HOME/work/miniscopepipeline/miniursi/Docker4DeepLabCut2.0</code>
+Once there, you can run the following command to make a container necessary to run the docker (which essentially creates GPU compatibility with DLC):
+<code>$ GPU=1 bash ./dlc-docker run -e USER_HOME=$HOME/work/miniscopepipeline/miniursi --name *container_name* vassar/dlcdocker</code>
+If you get an error saying that your container name (specified by whatever you enter as *container_name*) is already in use, either pick a different name or remove the existing container with that name using the following command:
+<code>$ docker rm *container_name*</code>
+Once you have successfully built the container, run the following line to enter it:
+<code>$ docker exec --user $USER -it *container_name* /bin/bash</code>
+To make sure that you aren't calling the GUI (which is not usable in Hopper), run the following command before you start python:
+<code>$ export DLClight=True</code>
+Then open an iPython session...
+<code>$ ipython </code>
+...and import DLC:
+<code>import deeplabcut</code>
 Once this is done, all DeepLabCut commands will be available (more details to come).
+To exit iPython and return to the container, type:
+<code>exit()</code>
+To exit the container, just enter:
+<code>exit</code>
-To exit the DeepLabCut environment, just type:
+To exit the DeepLabCut environment, type:
 <code>$ conda deactivate</code>

 ### X: Creating and running a batch script